sungchun12/iot-python-webapp/README.md

 ## Repo Summary Statement

-_The TLDR of what this repo does and why someone should care._
+_The TL;DR of what this repo does and why you should care._

-Use this repo template to isolate development workloads, and share it with your team.
-Hopefully, this minimizes the administrative overhead in starting and documenting your projects.

-Live, real-time dashboard in a cloud run web app end to end.
+Learn how to deploy a live, real-time dashboard in a python web app powered by end to end infrastructrue as code!

+The web app runs on simulated real-time iot data, 3 data pipelines, setting up cicd trigger automation, and in total 40 GCP resources through terraform-all in under 10 minutes!

 <p align="center">
   <img src="https://github.com/sungchun12/iot-python-webapp/blob/documentation/documentation/live-webapp-demo.gif">
 </p>

-Main Docker Dev Components:

-- Debian Linux
-- Python
-- bash
-- git
-- gcloud SDK
-- terraform 0.12.9
-- pip install anything in "requirements.txt"

 ## Usage

 _Listed use cases(ex: template code, utility to make workflows easier, etc.)_

-- foo
+- Use this as a demo for yourself and your team to launch an end to end data application
+- Gain familiarity with terraform infrastructure as code to make launching future data pipelines easier
+- Explore building a frontend in python using the open source [Dash Framework](https://plot.ly/dash/)
+- Reference the build yaml files as starter cicd templates for yourself
+- See how easy it is to build and push a docker image to a container registry
+- Get a look and feel for encrypting and decrypting credentials using KMS
+- Show me how to do it better ;)

 ## Reference Architecture Diagram